winston-lab/tss-seq/README.md

     - motif databases in [MEME](http://meme-suite.org/doc/meme-format.html) format

 ## instructions
 **0**.
-If you haven't already done so, clone the separate ['build-annotations' pipeline](https://github.com/winston-lab/build-annotations), make a copy of the `config_template.yaml` file called `config.yaml`, and edit `config.yaml` as needed so that it points to the experimental genome FASTA file, ORF annotation BED file, and transcript annotation BED file to be used for the TSS-seq pipeline.
+If you haven't already done so, clone the separate ['build-annotations' pipeline](https://github.com/winston-lab/build-annotations), make a copy of the `config_template.yaml` file called `config.yaml`, and edit `config.yaml` as needed so that it points to the experimental genome FASTA file, ORF annotation BED file, transcript annotation BED file, and motif databases to be used for the TSS-seq pipeline.
 The 'build-annotations' pipeline will be used to create annotation files needed for classifying TSS-seq peaks into different genomic categories.

 ```bash